billy73480/EE_NTHU/README.md

-# EE_NTHU_handwriting_recognition
+# EE_NTHU_Handwriting_Recognition

-This is the GitHub repository for the course "Special Topic on Implementaion", offered by EE, NTHU, Taiwan.
+This is the GitHub repository for the EE project of "Handwriting Recognition", researched by Allen Yu, Billy Hsu, and David Kuo.

+Related tools are Python 2.7, OpenCV 3, Keras.

+So far, we focus on the handwriting "number" recognition.